 In the image below we see muscle tightness from chronic forward head posture – the posture of looking down at cell phones.

 As it is the longest nerve in the body, the vagus nerve is especially prone to being “stuck”

 As it is the longest nerve in the body, the vagus nerve is especially prone to being “stuck,” or not able to translate normally because of musculoskeletal changes that occur in the neck with the forward head-face down lifestyle, and is prone to injury by all these mechanisms.
 The net effect is that if the forces on the vagus nerve do not stop, there is a risk of vagal (and other) neurons dying.

 The forward head posture can be a cause of cervical dysstructure or a broken neck structure.
 It can lead to progressively worse nerve damage in the cervical nerves, vagus nerve, and superior cervical sympathetic ganglion.

 In the image below we can follow a path:

-We start with Normal Healthy Nerves and normal nerve function > as cervical spine structure starts to fail or becomes broken the patient can move unto Neuralgia.
-Here the nerve is now stretched and has the start of compression but the nerve is not yet damaged > Next is Neuritis, inflammatory damage around the nerve is present, the nerve sheath becomes damaged. > At the end state we have Neuropathy, the death of neurons.
+We start with Normal Healthy Nerves and normal nerve function > as cervical spine structure starts to fail or becomes broken the patient can move onto Neuralgia.
+Here the nerve is now stretched and has the start of compression but the nerve is not yet damaged > Next is Neuritis, inflammatory damage around the nerve is present, and the nerve sheath becomes damaged. > At the end state we have Neuropathy, the death of neurons.
 When neurons die there are fewer communications and neurologic-like disorders become dominant.

 When a nerve is subjected to long-term compression or stretch forces